crewAIInc/crewAI/docs/how-to/AgentOps-Observability.md

 ---

 # Intro
 Observability is a key aspect of developing and deploying conversational AI agents.
-It allows developers to understand how the agent is performing, how users are interacting with the agent, and how the agent is responding to user inputs.
+It allows developers to understand how their agents are performing, how users are interacting with their agents, and how their agents are responding to user inputs.
 AgentOps is a product independent of CrewAI that provides a comprehensive observability solution for agents.

 ## AgentOps

-[AgentOps](https://agentops.ai) provides session replays, metrics, and monitoring for agents.
+[AgentOps](https://agentops.ai/?=crew) provides session replays, metrics, and monitoring for agents.
 [AgentOps Repo](https://github.com/AgentOps-AI/agentops)

 At a high level, AgentOps gives you the ability to monitor cost, token usage, latency, agent failures, session-wide statistics, and more.